This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Turmeric Powder (yellow)

 The juice from any of the above should tint your dog’s fur enough to be noticeable.
 You can use fresh or frozen.
-Either squeeze fresh or thawed varieties and use a potato masher to get the most juice.
+You’ll want to squeeze either fresh or thawed varieties and then use a potato masher to get the most juice.
 Or toss into a blender or food processor.
-Combine 2 or more to create a whole new color.
-(Remember: yellow+red=orange and blue+yellow=green and red+blue=purple.)
-Psst… you’ll find some helpful tips in these 8 ways to make organic food coloring.

-#2 – If you can’t find any dog-safe foods to create the perfect color, then look for all-natural or organic food coloring — like India Tree Natural Decorating Colors.
+#2 – If you can’t find any dog-safe foods to create the perfect color, then look for all-natural, plant-based, or organic food coloring — like India Tree natural decorating colors or Whole Foods plant-based food coloring.
 They are made from highly concentrated vegetable colorants.
 Best of all, they contain no synthetic dyes and no corn syrup.

 #3 – Alternatively, you could use regular artificial food coloring.
 Just be sure to use a little at a time, until you’re clear how dark the resulting color on your dog’s fur will be.

-#4 – Lastly, there are a few dog-safe hair dyes on the market.
-However, you’ll want to check the ingredients and precautions closely because most of them do contain chemicals that could irritate your dog’s skin — especially if your dog already has allergies or skin issues.
-Use with caution.
+#4 – Also, there are only a few dog-safe hair dyes on the market.
+Be sure to check the ingredients and precautions closely because most of them do contain chemicals that could irritate your dog’s skin — especially if your dog already has allergies or skin issues.
+So, use with caution.

-#5 – As for using the Koolaid hair color method on your dog… it’s not highly recommended.
+#5 – As for using the Kool-aid hair color method on your dog… it’s not highly recommended.
 Even if you use sugar-free Koolaid, you’ll end up with a sticky mess that will probably make your dog uncomfortable.
-In addition, the ingredients aren’t good for your dog if he should happen to lick his skin or fur.
+In addition, the ingredients aren’t good for your dog if they should happen to lick their skin or fur.
 And the ingredients in Kool-aid are not good for your dog’s skin either.

 - For the best outcome, start with a clean dog that has been bathed and brushed.